 If you don’t want any adjustments you need to use the

 $G$2, it will keep both the row and the column constant across the range.

 G$2 will only keep the row constant and

 $G2 will only keep the column constant.
 To highlight a row based on a single column, you need to use the

 3. Unlike in Google Sheets standard formulas, closing parenthesis will not automatically be inserted for you in conditional formatting.
 You have to be careful with this and manually insert them yourself.
 In complex formulas, it is often helpful to test the formula in a blank cell to make sure your syntax is correct.

 4. Conditional formatting, as we mentioned before, cannot be applied to other tabs in your sheet directly.
 You have to use the INDIRECT function to reference a different tab within your sheet.

 When you use Customer formula is… as part of conditional formatting, you also have to be careful when inputting your formula.
-Of course, firstly it will not work, and secondly it will highlight the formula in red, as shown below.
+Of course, it will not work.
+Moreover, it will highlight the formula in red, as shown below.